psy0rz/rpi-ws281x-smi/README.md

 Note that this FPS might be higher than the actual speed of the ws2812 protocol, resulting in frame-skips.
 This is just to get an indication of the overhead.

+### Glitches?

+There can be multiple reasons for leds glitching.

-If you get lots of glitches, check if the snd drivers are still loaded, and check your wiring.
+* Check if the snd drivers are still loaded

-You also might need level converters from 3v3 to 5v, like a SN74AHCT125N
+* You might need level converters from 3v3 to 5v, like a SN74AHCT125N.
+* Try adding 1n or 100p capacitors to 1 or more raspberry output pins.
+* Especially with longer wiring a level converter + 1n caps on the raspberry output pins seem to do the trick.

 ### Next